★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 - Hyperscaler price cuts compressing margins

-- Execution risk in data-center buildouts (power, supply chain, permitting)
+- Execution risk in data-center buildouts (power, supply chain, permitting, customer concentration)

 Leading indicators